ISS-SOA/hw_serializer/README.md

 **Assignment:**

 You will write two small ruby applications in this assignment.
 First, write a command-line application that converts a spreadsheet of students programming skills from a TSV (tab separated columns) file format into a YAML file.
 Second, write another command-line application that converts a YAML file back into a TSV file.
-Take a look at the files called `programmers_survey_*.*` to see examples of these two file formats.
+Take a look at the files called `surveys/programmers_survey_*.*` to see examples of these two file formats.
 Please read *all* the following instructions before starting.

 ## 1. Coding Practices